pypm/home/docs/studies/prov20200911/index.md

 Six changes in transmission rate are necessary to fit the data.
 A large backlog of case reports were released on May 3.
-A significant reduction in transmission in May.
+A significant reduction in transmission was seen starting on May 18.
-The best fit for the transition date is May 18.
+Growth followed by decline was seen mid-June through mid-August.
-A fifth transition in transmission rate was added and the growth parameter has increased significantly.
+Just as in Ontario, transmission starting in mid-August has led to growth in infections, but at 6+/-1% per day.

 ![qc](img/qc_2_3_0911.png)

 ### [New Brunswick](img/nb_2_3_0911.pdf)

-The data is consistent with two changes in transmission rates and outbreaks in late May (in Campbellton region).
+The data is consistent with two changes in transmission rates and outbreaks in late May (in Campbellton region) and August (Moncton/Fredricton).

 ![nb](img/nb_2_3_0911.png)